Rover 6: Revision May 1909

 This car now has the same Rover patented carburettor as their 8 hp car.
 The change speed lever is now in an exterior quadrant near the driver's right hand instead of beneath the steering wheel.
-The universal joint to the propellor shaft has been redesigned and the propellor shaft's casing now acts as a torque rod.
+The universal joint to the propeller shaft has been redesigned and the propeller shaft's casing now acts as a torque rod.
 The brake on the back of the gearbox which is controlled by the clutch is now very much larger.
 There are now separate levers for throttle and ignition timing.
 The front springs now have shackle pins.
 A fan has been added to the engine cooling system.
 Petrol is now carried on the dashboard.
 There is a pawl below the brake pedal so it can be used to brake the car on a slope.

 In 1910 a complete Rover 6 with two-seater body and weather protection cost GBP155 but an earlier model had been sold as a "hundred guinea car" (GBP105).